shashankdaima/cosmofeed/README.md

 ## Future Improvements
 - Fix the MQTT pipeline to enable MQTT functionality.
+- Writing Unit test with Jest.
 - Add a message queue to avoid data congestion.

 ## API Curl Definition
+> **Note:** This service is deployed on Render.com's free tier.
+Hence, initial request will take about a minute to spin up the server.
 ```bash
 curl --location 'https://cosmofeed-trial.onrender.com/notification/dispatch' \
 --header 'Content-Type: application/json' \